ewernqvi/mvc_rest_demo/README.md

 Good Luck!
 ### Removing Advertisements from the Client
-Add a wast-bin right of the advertisement, if a delete link exist for the advertisement.
+Add a wast-bin right of the advertisement, if a delete link exists for the advertisement.
 When clicked use the verb and href provided in the link to perform a delete on the server-side.

-### Add filtering for Advertiments both on text in description and category
+### Add filtering for Advertisements both on text in description and category
-You can do this in two ways, either on the client-side only, then angular does this for you, but this requires that you have a site with a limited number of advertisments, for show you may try it out it is barely no coding required
+You can do this in two ways, either on the client-side only, then angular does this for you, but this requires that you have a site with a limited number of advertisements, for show you may try it out it is barely no coding required

 [Angular Search Filter](http://docs.angularjs.org/api/ng.filter:filter)